adiwg/mdBook/mdtranslator/extend/extendTranslator.md

 * and, of course, a solid understanding of the reader or writer standard being added to mdTranslator.

 New development should always be done in a remote branch of mdTranslator.
-So start by forking the mdTranslator repo.
+So start by forking the adiwg/mdTranslator repo.

-[__Fork the Reposotory__](forkRepository.md) - covers creating a personal copy fo the mdTranslator code library for your personal use or to develop new extensions, readers, and/or writers.
+[__Fork the Reposotory__](forkRepository.md) - covers creating a personal copy fo the mdTranslator code library for your personal use or to develop new extensions, readers, and/or writers to share with the community.

-[__mdTranslator base Architecture__](folderStructure.md) - covers the mdTranslator methods and work flow.

-[__Adding Readers__](addReadWrite.md) - how to add a new mdTranslator reader.

-[__Adding Writers__](creatingWriters.md) - how to add a new mdTranslator writer.
+[__Contribute__](contribute.md) - covers the steps for sharing new or improved code with the ADIwg Metadata Tools community.